 Today’s AHSS for Automotive

-Automotive steels can be classified in several different ways.
+There are different ways to classify automotive steels.
 One is a metallurgical designation providing some process information.
-Common designations include low-strength steels (interstitial-free and mild steels); conventional HSS (carbon-manganese, bake hardenable and high-strength, low-alloy steels); and the new AHSS (dual phase, transformation-induced plasticity, twinning-induced plasticity, ferritic-bainitic, complex phase and martensitic steels).
-Additional higher strength steels for the automotive market include hot-formed, post-forming heat-treated steels, and steels designed for unique applications that include improved edge stretch and stretch bending.
+Common designations include lower-strength steels (interstitial-free and mild steels); conventional high strength steels, such as bake hardenable and high-strength, low-alloy steels (HSLA); and Advanced High-Strength Steels (AHSS) such as dual phase and transformation-induced plasticity steels.
+Additional higher strength steels include press hardening steels and steels designed for unique applications that have improved edge stretch and stretch bending characteristics.

-The principal difference between conventional HSS and AHSS is their microstructure.
-Conventional HSS are single-phase ferritic steels with a potential for some pearlite in C-Mn steels..
-AHSS are primarily steels with a microstructure containing a phase other than ferrite, pearlite, or cementite – for example, martensite, bainite, austenite, and/or retained austenite in quantities sufficient to produce unique mechanical properties.
+A second classification method important to part designers is strength of the steel.
+This article will use the general terms HSLA and AHSS to designate all higher strength steels.
+The principal difference between conventional HSLA steels and AHSS is their microstructure.
+Conventional HSLA steels are single-phase ferritic steels with a potential for some pearlite in C-Mn steels.
+AHSS are primarily steels with a multiphase microstructure containing one or more phases other than ferrite, pearlite, or cementite – for example martensite, bainite, austenite, and/or retained austenite in quantities sufficient to produce unique mechanical properties.
 Some types of AHSS have a higher strain hardening capacity resulting in a strength-ductility balance superior to conventional steels.
 Other types have ultra-high yield and tensile strengths and show a bake hardening behavior.